Close Mobile Menu

 One day, as he helped his parents buy some crafts online and wondered whether the seller would actually send the promised items, he found a new focus for his work.
 Cheshire’s mixed-methods research explores the intricacies of how people build trust and cooperate in online environments—a complicated dynamic today, to say the least.

-California sat down with him to explore the impact of online distrust on political activism, our perceptions and behaviors.
 With deepfakes rapidly becoming a fact of life and conspiracy theories in no short supply, it’s easy to despair over the future of our digital interactions.
 But that’s not the entire story, Cheshire says.
 While these challenges are real, there is hope on the horizon.
+California sat down with him to explore how online distrust impacts our perceptions and behaviors.

 This interview has been edited for length and clarity.